Wilting nematophytes in Rhynie chert

 The question remains why the phenomenon is restricted to some of the

 tubes in some part of the specimen.
-A possible answer may also apply to
+For reasons unknown,

-throughout the sample so that various stages of the succession of decay
+throughout the sample so that various stages in the succession of decay

 have become preserved.